Bhonpur: Population

-In Bhonpur village population of children with age 0-6 is 235 which makes up 9.75% of total population of village.
-Average Sex Ratio of Bhonpur village is 1017 which is higher than West Bengal state average of 950.
-Child Sex Ratio for the Bhonpur as per census is 1217, higher than West Bengal average of 956.
+In Bhonpur village, the population of children aged 0-6 is 235, which makes up 9.75% of total population.
+The average sex ratio of Bhonpur is 1017 which is higher than West Bengal state average of 950.
+The child sex ratio for the Bhonpur as per census is 1217, which is higher than the West Bengal average of 956.

 Bhonpur village has lower literacy rate compared to West Bengal.
 In 2011, literacy rate of Bhonpur village was 67.77% compared to 76.26% of West Bengal.
-In Bhonpur Male literacy stands at 78.15% while female literacy rate was 57.37%.
+In Bhonpur male literacy stands at 78.15% while the female literacy rate was 57.37%.

 Caste factor

 In Bhonpur village, most of the villagers are from Schedule Caste (SC).
 Schedule Caste (SC) constitutes 51.00% while Schedule Tribe (ST) were 21.12% of total population in Bhonpur village.

 Work Profile

 In Bhonpur village out of total population, 1147 were engaged in work activities.
 36.79% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 63.21% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 1147 workers engaged in Main Work, 80 were cultivators (owner or co-owner) while 199 were Agricultural labourer.